Greta Lee: Acting career

 In June 2023, it was announced that Lee would join the cast of Tron: Ares alongside Jared Leto.
 In October 2024, it was announced she would join the cast of Kent Jones' Late Fame alongside Willem Dafoe.

 Lee has been featured in advertising campaigns of fashion labels Loewe (2023 and 2024) and Calvin Klein (2024).

+She voices the villain Lilypad in the Pixar animated film Toy Story 5 (2026).

+In February 2027, Lee will be returning to Broadway, starring in Small Mouth Sounds.

 Personal life

 Lee is married to actor and writer Russ Armstrong, with whom she has two sons.